• Skip to primary navigation

 Two mojitos with bright green mint and limes

-I have a few go-to drinks in the summer, depending on my mood.
+I have a few go-to drinks in the summer, depending on my mood:

-What is a mojito made of?
+What is a mojito?

 A mojito is a traditional Cuban highball.
-It’s served on the rocks, in a highball glass with a straw.
-The traditional recipe includes only five ingredients:
+It's served on the rocks, in a highball glass with a straw.

 • Mint